quincycheng/cem-aws-demo-01/README.md

 # CEM AWS Demo 01

-This project makes use of AWS CDK to spin up an AWS environment with Admin & Shadwow Admin users, groups & roles, together with a Fargate app service
+This project makes use of AWS CDK to spin up an AWS environment with standard demo, and custom resources like Admin & Shadwow Admin users, groups & roles, together with a Fargate app service

 ## What resources will be created?
 - Standard Demo